lecoultre/resume/README.md

 - Designed and coded a risk management software platform in Python.
 Covering operational risk, the tool will soon handle market and credit risk.

 **Founder @ [Bienfacture](https://www.bienfacture.com) (_2020 - Present_)**
-- Created a new brand based using lessons learned from my first entrepreneurship experience.
+- Created a new brand in the manufacturing sector.

 **Founder @ [Tricouni](https://web-production-47f7.up.railway.app) (_2010 - 2015_)**
 - Relaunched an iconic Swiss mountaineering brand with new products.